 Similarly, in Europe, a medicinal product may receive orphan designation under Article 3 of Regulation (EC) 141/2000.
 This applies to products that are intended for a life-threatening or chronically debilitating condition and either (1) such condition affects no more than five in 10,000 persons in the European Union ("EU") when the application is made, or (2) the product, without the benefits derived from orphan status, would be unlikely to generate sufficient returns in the EU to justify the necessary investment in its development.
 Moreover, in order to obtain orphan designation in the EU it is necessary to demonstrate that there exists no satisfactory method of diagnosis, prevention or treatment of such condition authorized for marketing in the EU or, if such a method exists, the product will be of significant benefit to those affected by the condition.
 In the EU, orphan medicinal products are eligible for financial incentives such as reduction of fees or fee waivers and applicants can benefit from specific regulatory assistance and scientific advice.
 Products receiving orphan designation in the EU can receive 10 years of market exclusivity, during which time no "similar medicinal product" for the same indication may be placed on the market.
-A "similar medicinal product, and which is intended for the same therapeutic indication.
+A "similar medicinal product," is defined as a medicinal product containing a similar active substance or substances as contained in an authorized orphan medicinal product, and which is intended for the same therapeutic indication.
 An orphan product can also obtain an additional two years of market exclusivity in the EU for pediatric studies.
 However, the 10-year market exclusivity may be reduced to six years if, at the end of the fifth year, it is established that the product no longer meets the criteria for orphan designation-for example, if the product is sufficiently profitable not to justify maintenance of market exclusivity.
 Additionally, marketing authorization may be granted to a similar medicinal product for the same indication at any time if:

-- the second applicant can establish that its product, although similar, is safer, more effective or otherwise clinically superior; - the first marketing authorization holder for the authorized product consents to a second orphan medicinal product application; or - · the marketing authorization holder for the authorized product cannot supply enough orphan medicinal product.
+- the second applicant can establish that its product, although similar, is safer, more effective or otherwise clinically superior; - the first marketing authorization holder for the authorized product consents to a second orphan medicinal product application; or - the marketing authorization holder for the authorized product cannot supply enough orphan medicinal product.